-C 0

-Credits: 10 Session: 2022/23 January-June Pre-requisite Modules:

-Lecturer(s): Dr M Monfared

-Format: Lectures: 22 hours
+Lecturer(s): Dr M Monfared Format: Lectures: 22 hours

-Examples: 10 hours

-Independent study: 60) hours
+Independent study: 60 hours

-delivered through a blend of live activities online and on-campus, and may

-include, for example, lectures and seminars.
+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures and seminars.

-Delivery Method: All Programmes s will employ a blended approach to delivery using the Canvas Digital Learning

-Platform for live and self-directed of online activity, with live and self-directed on-campus activities each week.
-Students

-may also have the opportunity to en gage with online versions of sessions delivered on-campus
+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus